Labmem-015/two_queues/README.md

 # About the project

 Implementation of processing two queues.
 It's better to be lockfree.
-Coroutines are not allowed.
+Coroutines are not allowed in queues processing.

 # How to build